 Day 1534 (December of the fifth year)

 Between travels, I’ve specifically made a stop in Los Angeles for the holidays so that he wouldn’t be alone for them — I have reverse abandonment issues.
-But two days before New Year’s Eve, we’re in a desperate embrace in the parking lot of a restaurant after he’s broken it to me that he can no longer do the grey zone dance with me.
+But two days before New Year’s Eve, we’re in a desperate embrace in the parking lot of a restaurant after he’s broken it to me that he can no longer do the Grey Area dance with me.